DIY Will Basics

 Your beneficiaries are the named recipients of your estate.
 You can choose any person or organization to be one of your beneficiaries.
 You must also decide what portion of your estate each beneficiary should receive.
 Your chosen executor will be in charge of distributing your assets as stated in the will.

-Select a legal guardian for your minor-aged children.
+Select a legal guardian for your minor children.
 Your chosen guardian does not necessarily have control over your child’s inheritance — this is part of the instructions that you can specify in your will.
 However, the legal guardian must be able to care for your children until they reach adulthood.

 Signatures and Witnesses